ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Recent Comments list
 * Automatically integrate AMP to your website.
 * Google Adsense (AMP-AD) Support with 4 different Ad slots across the layout!
 The First Plugin to have this capability.
+* Built in MGID Ads Support with 6 different ad slots.
 * Google Analytics Support.
 * User Friendly Theme Options Panel.
 * Unlimited Color Scheme.